noah-black-developer/TOTK-Armor-Tracker/README.md

 To install the latest version of the program:
 1. Locate the latest app release, either from the [releases](https://github.com/noah-black-developer/TOTK-Armor-Tracker/releases) page or tagged on the project [homepage](https://github.com/noah-black-developer/TOTK-Armor-Tracker).
-2. Click on and download the 'Asset' matching your platform.
+2. Click on and download the 'Asset' matching your platform (e.g. TotkArmorTracker_Linux.zip for Linux)
 3. Once the file has finished downloading, unzip the file to access its contents.
 4. Open the unzipped folder and run the **TotkArmorTracker.exe** file.